 Here are working examples across different industries:

-Real estate:“Hi, [agent] at [agency].
+Real estate: “Hi, [agent] at [agency].
 Missed your call.
-Happy to call back or chat here — is this about a property to buy, sell or rent?”
+Happy to call back or chat here.
+Is this about a property to buy, sell or rent?”

 Each of these is specific, asks one answerable question, and sounds like it was written by a person.
 None exceed 160 characters.